Frequently Asked Questions

 When we redeveloped LORLS in 2007-10 we decided to split the front end interface from the back end processes.
 We called the back end LUMP (which stands for Loughborough Universal Metadata Platform – a little pretentious we know) and so the front end became a Client for LUMP or CLUMP for short.

-Where can I see LORLS?
+Where can I find out more on LORLS?

 Is LORLS free?